Basic Duties and Role of Nonprofit Boards

 - Attend most board meetings, thus indicating a dedication to the organization

-- Hire and supervise the executive director
+- Hire and supervise the executive director who then hires staff

 - Make sure the organization remains financially solvent by evaluating financial policies, approving budgets, and reviewing financial reports